All images: Shutterstock

 Goal 13: Climate Action

 The planet is burning.
 Again.
-And once more it is happening in California, an area that experienced unprecedented destructive fires in 2018 and 2019.
-But the wildfires of 2020 have people even more worried than previous years, because this time they’re bigger, more intense, and earlier in the season than ever before.
+And once more it is happening in western parts of the US and Canada, an area that experienced unprecedented destructive fires in 2019 and 2020.
+But the wildfires of 2021 have people even more worried than previous years, because this time they’re bigger, more intense and earlier in the season than ever before.

 Where are the fires?

-California is home to rare and delicate ecosystems.
+Additionally, California is home to rare and delicate ecosystems.
 Many animals, like deer and coyote, are adaptable and can flee the affected areas to safety, but smaller, less mobile mammals like rabbits and bobcats are more likely to perish.
-Conservationists are worried for endangered condor chicks, not yet able to fly, whose nests are precariously close to the fires.
+Conservationists are worried for endangered condor chicks, not yet able to fly.